VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 ## The Orders and Registrations Bounded Context

-When a registrant interacts with the system, the system creates an **Order** to manage the **Reservations**, payment, and **Registrations**.
+When a Registrant interacts with the system, the system creates an **Order** to manage the **Reservations**, payment, and **Registrations**.
 An Order contains one of more Order Items.

 A **Reservation** is a temporary reservation of one or more seats at conference.
-When a registrant begins the ordering process to purchase a number of seats at conference, the system creates **Reservations** for the number of seats requested by the registrant.
-These seats are then not available for other registrants to reserve.
-The **Reservations** are held for 15 minutes during which the registrant can complete the ordering process by making a payment for those seats.
-If the registrant does not pay for the tickets within _n_ minutes, the system deletes the **Reservation** and the seats become available to other registrants to reserve.
+When a Registrant begins the ordering process to purchase a number of seats at conference, the system creates **Reservations** for the number of seats requested by the Registrant.
+These seats are then not available for other Registrants to reserve.
+The **Reservations** are held for 15 minutes during which the Registrant can complete the ordering process by making a payment for those seats.
+If the Registrant does not pay for the tickets within _n_ minutes, the system deletes the **Reservation** and the seats become available to other Registrants to reserve.

 > **CarlosPersona:** We discussed making the period of time that the